stateful/docs.runme.dev/docs/intro.md

 * Notebook UX tweaks and integrations for both authors and users
 * And more - tell us about your feature request [on Discord](https://discord.gg/stateful)

-### Known limitations
+### ⚠️ Known limitations

-* Be cautious with environment variables interleaved within code blocks.
-The stateful execution of the notebooks (shell/bash-only; no PowerShell on Windows yet) leverages a naive implementation where the VS Code extension prompts for ENV var values and attempts to expand them.
-In essence, it does not match an interactive bash/shell session (yet).
+* Runme currently only has rudimentary PowerShell on Windows (or any other platform).
-* We continue experimenting with aspects of user/developer experience including the passing of information/variables from cell to cell, ENV var handling that more closely matches shell a session and more robust markdown handling.
+* As of v1, Runme introduced terminal-session-like stateful execution.
-* Please report any issues you encounter to help us mature Runme.
+* Please report any issues you encounter big or small to help us make Runme better.

 ## 💡 Telemetry for improvements